 The General Manager is authorized to make benefits determinations as provided in Chapters 10, 11, 18, and 18.5 of the Los Angeles Administrative Code; to approve of such benefits that may be granted pursuant to the provisions of the plan; and to enter into member, former member, and nonmember agreements that facilitate the provision of benefits under the plan.
-This shall include, upon a member or former member with five or more years of service dying after applying for retirement and after their retirement effective date, but prior to making a continuance election, the eligible surviving spouse or eligible domestic partner being granted a one hundred percent continuance.
+This shall include, upon a member or former member with five or more years of service who dies after applying for retirement and after their retirement effective date, but prior to making a continuance election, or a retired member or retired former member who has made an election but dies prior to receiving their first benefit payment.
+The eligible surviving spouse or eligible domestic partner shall be granted a one hundred percent continuance.
 Benefits approved by the General Manager shall be reported to the Board in a timely manner.